-- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies?
+- How logical and feasible are the research approaches? - Does the proposed research employ innovative concepts or methods? - Does the applicant recognize significant potential problems and consider alternative strategies? - Is the proposed research aligned with the published priorities identified or incorporated by reference in Section I of this FOA?